giob22/giob22/README.md

-## Hi there 👋 welcome to my gitHub page
+## Hi there 👋 welcome to my GitHub page